 Is it fairly easy to achieve your first rank within the sport?

 I would say “reasonable” to achieve rather than using the term easy.
 Easy is relative in relationship with how one may perceive every achievement.
 All achievements I believe require strong work and significant effort with discipline and consistency.
 It also depends on every individual.
-Strength, stamina, endurance are all contributing factors.
+Strength, stamina, and endurance are all contributing factors.
 Once the form for good technique develops one may consider efficiency in performing a particular lift becomes “easier”.

 What is the easiest to rank in and with, in other words, what is the lowest weight, shortest time someone can rank with?

-Lowest weight for rank is female 8 kg which provides Rank 3 and Men 24 kg also for Rank 3.
+The lowest weight for rank is female 8 kg which provides Rank 3 and Men 24 kg also for Rank 3.

-Through the years rank tables have evolved and been adjusted accordingly with increased capability and achievements thus raising the bar making it more demanding to achieve rank.
+Through the years rank tables have evolved and been adjusted accordingly with increased capability and achievements thus raising the bar and making it more demanding to achieve rank.